Jump To Section

 What Are Tannins?

-- Purpose.
-Plants have tannins to make themselves unfriendly to other creature.
+Plants have tannins to make themselves unfriendly to other creatures that might otherwise consume them.
 From an evolutionary standpoint, they exist to deter animals from consuming a plant’s fruit, leaves or seeds before the plant is ripe.
 Tannins are the plant equivalent of a porcupine’s quills or a beaver’s tail.
 The existence of tannins is bad news for non-human animals—it means there is less for them to eat—but it’s wonderful news for wine aficionados.

 - Structure.
 When people talk about structure in a wine, they’re referring to the complete picture a wine builds on your palate.
 And a lot of the structure has to do with the textural impression the tannins create in your mouth, although the overall harmony between body, tannins, and acidity is also important.